scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

 ![Welcome reviewers](../assets/img/cfr.png)

-### Apply [here](../forms/reviewers/es) to become an academic referee of the SciPyLA conference.
+### Apply [here](../forms/reviewers/en) to become an academic referee of the SciPyLA conference.

 ###### [http://scipyla.org/conf/2017/forms/reviewers/en](../forms/reviewers/en)

 N.B.
-Financial applications for reviewers are separated from [financial helps](http://scipyla2017.cuban.tech/forms/financial-aid/es) offered to the attendants and these will be managed and granted following specific criterion in each case.
+Financial applications for reviewers are different from [financial helps](../forms/financial-aid/es) offered to the attendants and these will be managed and granted following specific criterion in each case.

 ******************************************************************
 ### Instructions for Authors

-SciPyLA 2017 will publish two serialized manuscripts, the first will be for full peer-reviewed papers, and the other for poster-abstracts.
+SciPyLA 2017 will publish two serialized manuscripts, the first one will be for full peer-reviewed papers, and the second one for poster-abstracts.
 The submission, review and final publication of both series will be managed through the [online system](http://ojs.pythonpapers.org/).

 The conference offers the researchers the opportunity to publish in the international journal __The Python Papers__ (TPP), ISSN: 1834-3147, for full peer-reviewed papers, and in the "The Python Papers Monograph (TPPM)" for poster-abstracts.
 Both journals are indexed in: